Promissory notes are a common instrument in the financial world, but do you know what they are? Here are the basics:

 What is a Promissory Note?

-A Promissory Note (also known as “note” or “negotiable instrument”) is a written statement that money is owed to you by the author (also known as “maker”) of the statement.
+A Promissory Note (also known as “note” or “negotiable instrument”) is a written statement that evidences that money is owed to you by the author (also known as “maker”) of the statement.
 You can transfer the note to other people, who can then demand payment from the person or entity that owed money to you originally.
 Your attorney might say that the note is “negotiable.”
 Another benefit of a note: You can enforce the note in court without further evidence of the underlying reason why money was owed to you in the first place.
 You also don’t have to worry that the debtor will raise issues in court based on the underlying transaction since the court won’t consider any of those issues.

 If you want to look up the code that governs promissory notes in New York, look here: